 With Med Sage, six different sites were treated; one landowner didn’t want to participate.
 Tyler will contact her this fall to see if she would be interested in a treatment next year.
 Tyler said he walked through Frenchglen, and there is no med sage in town.
 Other locations: one fourth of an acre at the Diamond site, the same at Blue Bucket; There was one acre on the West Loop; the Roaring Springs Ranch had three acres.
 With the Roaring Springs, Jim said medusahead was present and needed to be treated.
 Discussion followed on the weed location and urgency to address before the noxious weeds explode, plus origin of the invasion, as well as cooperation of the ranch manager, Stacy Davies.
 Tyler gave an update on Drewsey and Riley.
 The BLM has been treating a spot at the Drewsey dump and he would like to add it as a CWMA project.
 Jeff Hussey is the landowner and Tyler will submit a grant application for next year.
 Due to the late spring Riley was flooded and the area is just now rosettes.
 He sprayed herbicide; the grass was two feet tall and he didn’t come close to finding all the rosettes.
 There was not a lot of the weed near the store; mainly on the post office side of the highway.
 Bonnie asked CWMA to monitor P Hill—there has been noxious weeds located at the top which was treated two years ago.

 BLM update: Tyler and Jim treated Long Hollow and Burke Springs (one acre, each on four-wheelers.
 The entire area was treated), and hounds tongue had a presence there.
 Tyler sprayed ten acres of med sage at the Drewsey dump and completed reporting.
-Currently there the CWMA is soliciting bids for aerial application for medusahead treatment of ten acres for Wildhorse allotment, south of Steens, east loop road.
+Currently, the CWMA is soliciting bids for aerial application of medusahead treatment of ten acres for Wildhorse allotment, south of Steens, East Loop Road.
 Tyler said he needs to locate water for the project.
 Jim suggested he contact the Mann Lake Ranch or Juniper Ranch.
 No further questions

 Forest Service work: Tyler said that Sam Artaiz is surveying trails.
 Bull and Canadian thistle were located.
 The Forest Service also turned over additional locations (about 20 unofficial camp sites) to survey and treat and five lookouts to check.
 Jim offered to help; Jason will be doing this on Friday.
 Tyler said he found a patch of Virginia fleck seed at the Idlewild campground, near the latrines that he wants to address shortly.
 Jim offered to treat.
-Unless the Forest Service updates the Craft Cabin trail, the CWMA will drop including this site in its survey.
+Unless the Forest Service updates the Craft Cabin trail, the CWMA will drop this site in its survey if the trail is not maintained.

 Item #4: New Business

 Banners: Tyler would like to purchase banners for yearly events (free spray day, etc.,).
-There would be place on the banner to tape dates.
+Dates for events would be taped to the banners.
 When not using the banner at the event it would be displayed at a public place, such as Triangle Park.
 The banner(s) would cost $150 each.
 He thought it would be good advertisement.
 No one was opposed.
 Josh asked about the banner location leading up to the Free Spray Day.
 Tyler said he would like to see it at Triangle Park in the month prior.

 Fair booth: The CWMA will get the weed trailer from Deschutes County.
 Tyler will send out a sign-up schedule shortly, in two-hour blocks like last year.
 Space for the trailer will be free.